cuongkane/blog/posts/2023/11/ideal_software_architecture.md

 - **Comprehensiveness**: An effective architecture provides developers with a cohesive and easily navigable structure.
 Clarity and coherence empower code readers to grasp the entirety of the project's components effortlessly.

+- **Productivity**: For startup projects, this requirement is crucial to release MVP product and quickly achieve milestones.
+For long-term supported products, a stable productivity is extremely important to keep the product green.

 - **Flexibility**: The hallmark of a robust architecture lies in its adaptability to conceptual changes with minimal effort and code modifications.
 Whether it's integrating new features, optimizing existing logic, or even transitioning to different frameworks or databases, flexibility ensures seamless evolution.

-- **Fast delivery**: For startup projects, this requirement is crucial

 - **Maintainability**: The ease of investigation, bug fixing, and addition of minor features defines the maintainability of a codebase.
 Achieving maximum conceptual changes with minimal code alterations is indicative of a well-maintained architecture.
 Encapsulation, low coupling, and high cohesion serve as prerequisites for a maintainable codebase.

 - **Testability**: A testable architecture lays the foundation for comprehensive testing methodologies, enabling the creation of unit tests and integration tests for all components and features.
 Clear interfaces and component integration facilitate thorough testing, ensuring the robustness of the system.

 In this post, I will address the evolution of architectures and evaluate them following these 5 non-functional requirements.